Sugar free green mint marshmallows for St. Patty’s Day.

 Loved how these turned out.
 Especially the green color.
 So pretty on the eyes.

 Now if you do not have anything natural to make it green like the chlorophyll or spirulina, you can just leave them white.
-Or for those they use food coloring, you can use green food coloring.
+Or for those that use food coloring, you can use green food coloring.

 Sugar-free green mint marshmallows.
 An easy healthy snack for you to enjoy.